by Randall S. Hansen, Ph.D.

 Here are the five critical issues that high-school juniors must deal with to increase their chances of success in college and career.

 1. Classes and Grades.
-The junior year selection of classes -- and the grades you receive in them -- is very important because it is the last full year of grades that admissions folks will review while deciding your fate.
-You'll want to stick to a tough regimen of college-prep classes, including some advanced-placement or other honors classes, if possible.
-Don't go crazy with the courses and overload yourself, but the courses and grades you receive in your junior year are very important.
+The junior year selection of classes — and the grades you receive in them — is very important because it is the last full year of grades that admissions folks will review while deciding your fate.
+You’ll want to stick to a tough regimen of college-prep classes, including some advanced-placement or other honors classes, if possible.
+Don’t go crazy with the courses and overload yourself, but the courses and grades you receive in your junior year are very important.
 It’s also a good idea to use a test grade calculator to predict your grades and plan your studies better.

 2. Standardized Tests.
 The junior year, from start to end, is filled with standardized tests.
 Early in the year, you’ll take the PSAT/NMSQT (Preliminary SAT/National Merit Scholarship Qualifying Test).
 This test, which measures critical reading, math problem-solving, and writing skills, is important for three reasons.
 First, it’s a good indicator and excellent preparation for the SAT test that you will take at the end of your junior year.
 Second, your score may qualify you for a select group of merit scholarships.
 Third, it’s one of the first chances you have to begin requesting information from colleges.